Pupukea Camp Facility Usage

 To Make Reservations

-To reserve Camp Pupukea for your scouting unit or group, please call our office at (808)595-6366 to secure a camping date and fill out and return the Camp Pupukea Facility Use Reservation Form.
-Your unit will be penciled into the calendar and the camping date will not be considered reserved until all forms and payment have been received.
+To reserve Camp Pupukea for your scouting unit or group, please visit our new website www.scoutinghawaii.org to make a reservation online.
 Please be aware that the fee schedule for reserving Camp Pupukea has been updated.